rdesalvio/blog/_posts/2025-08-01-creating-a-fake-universe-from-nhl-goal-data.markdown

 ![NHL Star Chart]({{ site.baseurl }}/images/nhl-star-chart/star-chart.png "NHL Star Chart")

 ## Wrapping Up
 All in all, I was very happy with the results.
-I think the star chart is cool and the constellation creator is both an interesting way to view the data, and at worst just a way to watch clips of goals from certain players.
-The original UI is still my favorite because there are a lot of fun nuggets to be discovered.
-There were groupings such as:
+I think the star chart is cool and the constellation creator is both an interesting way to view the data and, at worst, just a way to watch clips of goals from certain players.
+The original UI is still my favorite because there are a lot of fun nuggets to be discovered such as:
 - Goals scored from behind the net by players with their first name starting with 'Mat'
 - Slap shots from the left circle given up by Jordan Binnington in close games
 - 6v5 goals given up by Jeremy Swayman